 \subsubsection{3D Data Denoising}

+Denote a 3D input with noise as $I$, the denoising task aims to estimate the noise component $N$, which leads to the denoised one $I' = I - N$.
+A typical pipeline uses a feature extractor and a denoising network:

+For this task, GNNs can adaptively learn from local neighborhood structures for noise reduction, are robust to irregular sampling, and integrate multiple features (\emph{e.g.,} position, normal, color) of each point in the data.

-Given that the denoising task is mostly concerned with local representations of point neighborhoods, a straightforward application of GCN (\emph{e.g.} DGCNN~\cite{wang2019dynamic}) suffers from instability~\cite{pistilli2020learning}.
-To solve this issue, DMR~\cite{luo2020differentiable} builds on DGCNN~\cite{wang2019dynamic} to learn the underlying manifold of the noisy input from differentiably subsampled points and their local feature for less perturbation.
+Given that the denoising task is more concerned with local representations of point neighborhoods, Pistilli~\emph{et al.}~\cite{pistilli2020learning} introduce a new dynamic graph framework to achieve better feature aggregation.
+To address this issue, DMR~\cite{luo2020differentiable} builds on DGCNN~\cite{wang2019dynamic} to learn the underlying manifold of the noisy input from differentiably subsampled points and their local features for less perturbation.
 GPDNet~\cite{pistilli2020learning} proposes to build hierarchies of local and non-local features to regularize the underlying noise in the input point cloud.
-For 3D mesh denoising, Armando \textit{et al.} develop a multi-scale graph convolutional network in \cite{armando2020mesh} that built on CNN-based image denoising techniques.
-More recently, GCN-Denoiser~\cite{shen2022gcn}, presents a rotation-invariant graph representation for local surface patches and performs graph convolution on both static graph structures in the local patch and dynamic learnable structures.
-GeoBi-GNN~\cite{zhang2022geobi} excavates the dual-graph structure in meshes to capture both the position and normal noise through a U-Net architecture based on GNN.
+For 3D mesh denoising, Armando \textit{et al.} develop a multi-scale GCN in \cite{armando2020mesh}, where the algorithm is built on CNN-based image denoising techniques.
+More recently, GCN-Denoiser~\cite{shen2022gcn} learns a rotation-invariant graph representation for local surface patches, and performs graph convolutions over both static graph structures of local patches and dynamic learnable structures.
+GeoBi-GNN~\cite{zhang2022geobi} excavates the dual-graph structure in meshes to capture both position and normal noises through a GNN-based U-Net.